I Am Sober is a free app that helps you get some control back in your life.

 Heroin may make users drowsy, but it can cause several sleep disorders.
-Those who use heroin experience a disrupted sleep cycle and sleep-disordered breathing.
-This may not improve until months after sobriety.Last updated: June 10, 2019
+Those who use heroin may experience disruption of their sleep cycle and sleep-disordered breathing.
+This may not improve until after months of sobriety.Last updated: June 10, 2019

-Many people assume that heroin aids sleep, as it makes people feel incredibly drowsy.
+Many people assume that heroin aids sleep, as it causes drowsiness.
 However, this is not the case.
 Heroin users may feel lethargic, but they are unable to get quality sleep.
 Here are a few ways that heroin affects sleep:

 Disrupted sleep cycle: Heroin use makes it much harder for people to enter into deep sleep.
 Heroin completely blocks REM sleep.
 This means that their minds and bodies are not able to be refreshed and they are often unable to dream.

 Sleep-disordered breathing: There is a strong link between sleep-disordered breathing, such as sleep apnea, heavy snoring and opioids, including heroin.
 Sleep apnea is when breathing stops for a brief period.
 If untreated, sleep apnea can be dangerous, even causing brain damage.

 Poor sleep quality: Because heroin users are constantly in a state of light sleep, their sleep is very poor quality.
 It is not regenerative, rejuvenating, or refreshing.

 Insomnia: In a study conducted by UCLA, people addicted to heroin produced 50% more narcolepsy-fighting neurons than those who didn’t use heroin.
 This is a leading factor as to why heroin users find it so hard to fall asleep- despite being exhausted.
 Insomnia is one of the most common side effects of both heroin use and heroin withdrawal.